-PACIFIC is seeking Assistant Resident Engineers in Southern California.
+PACIFIC is seeking Assistant Resident Engineers in various parts of California.
 The primary projects are Caltrans highway projects and Caltrans transportation facilities.

 The primary duties of an Assistant Resident Engineer are

 - Perform daily field inspection of roadway construction to ensure compliance with approved plans and specifications.